kolenaIO/kolena/docs/advanced-usage/connecting-cloud-storage/amazon-s3.md

 1. Click the "Create role" button and select "Custom trust policy".
 2. Paste the "Trust Policy JSON" you copied above and click "Next".
 3. Search for and select the access policy created in [step 2](#step-2-create-an-access-policy-in-aws).
+Click "Next".
 4. Provide a role name and review the permissions, then click "Create role".

 **Copy the role's ARN for use in the next step.**